 How does an out-of-pocket maximum differ from a deductible?

-Out-of-pocket maximums include what you pay in deductibles, copays, and coinsurance for in-network health care services.
+Out-of-pocket maximums include what you pay in deductibles, copays, and coinsurance for in-network medical services.

 What if I have family coverage?

-When multiple family members are enrolled in a health plan, both individual and family out-of-pocket maximums will apply.
-How it applies depends on the terms of the plan.
+When multiple family members are enrolled in a health plan, how out-of-pocket maximums work for both individuals and families depends on the terms of the plan.

 An example of the first type of plan: Let’s say your health plan has a $5,000 individual out-of-pocket maximum and an $8,000 family out-of-pocket maximum for in-network health care.
 The plan terms state that a family member’s services will be covered once they personally meet the individual out-of-pocket; however, the family out-of-pocket maximum still applies.
 So, if one household member incurs $5,000 in cost sharing, the plan would pay the full remaining cost of that member’s health care for that plan year.

-Now consider a second family member who incurs $3,000 in cost sharing for a medical visit, reaching the $8,000 family out-of-pocket limit.
+Now consider a second family member who incurs $3,000 in cost sharing for a medical visit, reaching the $8,000 allowed amount for the family out-of-pocket limit for health care expenses.
 After that visit, all family members enrolled in the plan would have their in-network medical bills fully covered.

 In-network vs. out-of-network limits